Collings (surname)

-Collings is an Olde English surname with two possible origins.
-One is from the Norse name which in Olde English became 'Cola', meaning swarthy or dark.
+Collings is an Old English surname with two possible origins.
+One is from the Norse name which in Old English became 'Cola', meaning swarthy or dark.
 The second possibility is that it comes from 'Coll', a diminutive of Nicholas, meaning 'victory of the people'.

 Alternative spellings or related surnames include Collin, Colling, Coling, Collins, Colings, Collis, Coliss, Collen, and Collens.
 For further information, see Collins.